Taste of cherished fish eludes many Bangladeshis

-DHAKA From time immemorial, Bangladeshis have been passionate about hilsha fish, a strongly flavored, white-fleshed fish known for its mouthwatering smell while cooking -- and a required menu item at New Year's and other family celebrations.
+DHAKA Oct 3 From time immemorial, Bangladeshis have been passionate about hilsha fish, a strongly flavoured, white-fleshed fish known for its mouthwatering smell while cooking -- and a required menu item at New Year's and other family celebrations.

 "I loved to eat hilsha when I was a child and later learnt from my mother how to cook it.
 Culinary excellence is incomplete without this treat," said Nazmin Ara, a Dhaka housewife.